zcericola/HTML-CSS-Practice-Problems/README.md

 * Each level has an `index.html` file, you will use the same `index.html` file for each of the steps in the current level.

-* To see your progress right click on the `index.html` file you are currently working on and select show in finder.
+* To see your progress right click on the `index.html` file you are currently working on and select `show in finder`.
 Then double click on the `index.html` file.
 This should open up a browser tab with what you have so far.

 ## Level 1 Step 1